The trait for round seed (R) is dominant over wrinkled peas (r), ... | Channels for Pearson+

 3. Extensions to Mendelian Inheritance Chi Square Analysis

 The trait for round seed (R) is dominant over wrinkled peas (r), and yellow pea color (Y) is dominant over green (y).
 A dihybrid cross between two heterozygous pea plants is performed (RrYy x RrYy).
-The following phenotypic frequencies are observed:

-800 round yellow peas; 241 round green peas; 220 wrinkled yellow peas; 66 wrinkled green peas.
-Based on the above results, the statistical value calculated by the chi-squared test is as follows:
+In a total progeny of 1200 peas, calculate the expected progeny of round yellow peas.

 The trait for round seed (R) is dominant over wrinkled peas (r), and yellow pea color (Y) is dominant over green (y).
 A dihybrid cross between two heterozygous pea plants is performed (RrYy x RrYy).
-The following phenotypic frequencies are observed:

-800 round yellow peas; 241 round green peas; 220 wrinkled yellow peas; 66 wrinkled green peas.
-Based on the above results, the statistical value calculated by the chi-squared test is as follows:
+In a total progeny of 1200 peas, calculate the expected progeny of round yellow peas.

 ANSWERS OPTIONS